 One thing that I did like with this camera was the in-camera meter.
 I left the settings on aperture priority for the meting and every frame was exposed correctly (well at least my lab told me that when they scanned my film).
 I am used to hauling around a handheld light meter when photographing on film, and it was a welcome change to leave it at home!
 However, I noticed the shadows were blocking in more than I prefer in many of my shots.

 While I liked the focal length of the Leica 35mm f/2.0 lens and the size/weight of it, overall I wasn’t a huge fan.
 As I describe below, I was underwhelmed with the images that it produced.

 While I got some “good” images back, overall I did not love them.
-When I shoot film on my Contax 645 (my go-to film camera – it is a medium format camera with a larger negative, meaning that the results should be better), I am in love with my images.
+When I shoot film on my Contax 645 (my go-to film camera – it is a medium format camera with a larger negative, so I know I am not comparing apples to apples here), I am in love with my images.
 I know the Leica and the Contax are very different cameras, but I did not like the images that came back from the Leica.
 Some of them were OK, but for an $8000 camera and lens combo, I was expecting more.

 Overall, they just look OK to me.

 All images below were taken on the Leica and the film scans straight from my lab unless otherwise specified.
 No editing in Photoshop or Lightroom has been done to these images.

 Above: The photo on the left was taken on the Leica, the photo on the right taken with my Contax 645.
 They were scanned by the same person and shot on the same film stocks (Fuji 400H).
 I do not like the tones of the Leica and the shadows are darker than I prefer.
 I like the image to the right better.